kruegerstephen/CeltraSliders/README.md

     CreateCircle(options)
 ```

-You can create multiple sliders in the same container, just make sure they have the same container value.
+Some of the less obvious options:
+      smoothscroll - Will smoothly scroll around the circle instead of stepping by angle.
+The value will still step.
+Off by default.
+      name - Name that will be displayed on the page signaling the value of the slider
+      container - The name of the DOM element to attach the sliders too

-The folder CircleSlider just contains all the code in the CircleSliderWidgetDist.js file but split up
+The folder CircleSlider contains all the code in the CircleSliderWidgetDist.js file but split up
-so it is easier to work on.
+so it is easier to digest and work on.

 ## License